ArthurS1/workshops/blender/README.md

 A texture is just a normal image.
 The difference is we specify that one or multiple faces of a 3d object will be mapped to some coordinates of this images.
-It's just like unfolding a box!
+In the case of a cube, it's just like unfolding a box!

 ![Texture unfolding animation](https://user-images.githubusercontent.com/33732772/147005866-28948274-638c-4b5f-a976-e4abbd7e6181.png)

+> 💡 The process of creating a 2d map of vertices is called _unwrapping_.
+Then you can do some _UV editing_ to adjust the result.

 ### Let's Practice